mtlynch/mtlynch.io/content/notes/hiring-a-blog-illustrator/index.md

 ## Payment

-I'll pay your invoice for work when you complete the set of illustrations for an article.
+I'll pay your invoice for work when you complete the set of cartoons for an article.
 Expect payment within five business days of the invoice, usually sooner.

 I don't pay bonuses or tips.
 I want your compensation to be transparent, so you don't have to wonder about undefined pay left to my discretion.